keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 An insuperable barrier of electronic symmetry is our shield.

-[MO diagram both of of energy levels but the gerade *symmetry* of an oxygen state]
+[MO diagram both of of energy levels but the gerade *symmetry* of an oxygen state] --O2 MOs but make is spicy

 The molecular oxygen in the air is a diradical --- it is not stably bound; it  has two unpaired electrons.
 ... science stuff